FIRGELLI Drawer Slides

 Once you know the length of extension required you also need to measure the closed length to make sure that whatever drawer slide length you buy will actually fit once closed without sticking out of the cabinet.
 For this reason, you probably want to pick a telescopic-style drawer slide.

 Frequently Asked Questions

 Deciding the mount type is important but more than likely it has already been decided for you by the cabinet design.
-There are three mount types for drawer slides: side mount drawer slides, center mount drawer slides, and undermount drawer slides.
+There are three mount types for drawer slides: side mount drawer slides, center-mount slides, and undermount slides.
 When determining the most suitable mount type, you have to consider the space between the cabinet opening and the drawer box.

 Telescopic extension slides offer any extension length you require and can hold huge amounts of weight.
 Firgelli heavy-duty drawer slides can carry up to 500 lbs of weight with extensions up to a whopping 60 inches.

 Installation of both these types of slides is pretty simple and can be done by anyone with a tape measure, screwdriver, and wood screws.

 2. Center MountCenter Mount Drawer Slides are sold individually as they are under the center and lay flat. the downside of this is that the slide loses its weight capacity when turned however the benefit is that they are hidden even when open, and you only need one per drawer.
 They are ideal if want to keep a low capacity. required clearance will be determined by thickness style.